-Two related stories recently crossed our desks that raise profound questions for how we can use aquaculture and the bounty of the sea to feed the world.
+We raise profound questions on how we can use aquaculture and the bounty of the sea to feed the world.

-Sciencedaily.com just published an article detailing how, through aquaculture, only a tiny fraction of the ocean’s area could meet the entire world’s demand for fish.
-This was the result of a study conducted by scientists from UC Santa Barbara, the Nature Conservancy, UCLA, and NOAA, the National Oceanic and Atmospheric Administration.
+Through aquaculture, only a tiny fraction of the ocean’s area could meet the entire world’s demand for fish.
+This result is from a study conducted by scientists from UC Santa Barbara, the Nature Conservancy, UCLA, and NOAA, the National Oceanic and Atmospheric Administration (reported by Science Daily).
 That’s quite a prestigious team of experts and they suggest that aquaculture or what we commonly call fish farming has the potential to meet the growing issue of global food insecurity. (photo – modern farmer)

 “Marine aquaculture provides a means and an opportunity to support both human livelihoods and economic growth, in addition to providing food security,” said co-author Ben Halpern of UCSB.
 “It’s not a question of if aquaculture will be part of future food production but, instead, where and when.”